Eagle LogoPEPTIDE INITIATIVE

 Next-generation peptides emerge

-GHRP-2 and Hexarelin are developed as more potent versions based on GHRP-6's blueprint, expanding the family of growth hormone secretagogues.
+GHRP-2 and Hexarelin are developed as more potent versions based on GHRP-6's blueprint.
+The family of growth hormone secretagogues expands rapidly as multiple labs build on Bowers' foundation.

 1995

-Pharmaceutical giant Merck develops MK-677 (Ibutamoren), an oral non-peptide compound that targets the same receptor as GHRP-6.
+Pharmaceutical giant Merck develops MK-677 (Ibutamoren), the first oral non-peptide compound targeting the same receptor as GHRP-6.
+Big pharma enters the race using Bowers' peptide as the starting point.

 1996

-Scientists clone the Growth Hormone Secretagogue Receptor (GHS-R).
-It appears in the brain, heart, gut, and immune system — far more widespread than expected.
+Scientists find and clone the Growth Hormone Secretagogue Receptor (GHS-R).
+Shockingly, it appears not just in the brain but in the heart, gut, pancreas, immune system, and adrenal glands — far more widespread than anyone expected.

 1999